kubeshop/tracetest/docs/docs/index.md

 New to trace-based testing?
 Read more about the concepts, [here](./concepts/what-is-trace-based-testing).

+## Prerequisites

+You need to add [OpenTelemetry instrumentation](https://opentelemetry.io/docs/instrumentation/) to your code and configure sending traces to a trace data store, or Tracetest directly, to benefit for Tracetest's trace-based testing.

 ## Who uses Tracetest?

 Our users are typically developers or QA engineers building distributed systems with microservices using back-end languages like Go, Rust, Node.js, and Python.